SouthernMethodistUniversity/command-line/sections/navigation.md

 $ pwd
 ```

-You should get output like `/Users/jojo`.
-That means you're in the `jojo` directory in the `Users` folder inside the `/` or root directory.
-On Windows, your output would instead be `C:/Users/jojo`.
+You should get output like `/Users/egodat`.
+That means you're in the `egodat` directory in the `Users` folder inside the `/` or root directory.
+On Windows, your output would instead be `C:/Users/egodat`.
 The folder you're in is called the working directory, and `pwd` stands for "print working directory."

 The command `pwd` won't actually print anything except on your screen.
 This command is easier to grasp when we interpret "print" as "display."

 OK, we know where we are.
-But what if we want to know what files and folders are in the `jojo` directory, a.k.a. the working directory?
+But what if we want to know what files and folders are in the `egodat` directory, a.k.a. the working directory?

 Try entering: